The Fastest NEXUS Appointment in the West

 I could feel my body bracing for the worst case scenario while I tried to relax and present myself as their best-case scenario (kind, patient, responsible).

-I waited five minutes.
+All in all, I waited five minutes.

 She was warm, kind, and thoughtful throughout the entire interview.